dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

   yarn run dev
   ```

-- View the web application on the Dev panel
+- You can now preview the web application in the Dev panel of the Code Studio.

 ![Vue Web Application](assets/01-vue-template.png)

-### Running the backend
+### Initiating the Backend

-- Activate the backend code environment
+- Activate your backend code environment

   ```
   source /opt/dataiku/python-code-envs/infra37/bin/activate
   ```

   :::{topic} Note
-  If you imported the code studio template, you will have an infra37 code env with the minimum requirements to launch the provided flask server in the template, the backend requires a **python >= 3.6** and the following packages
+  If you've imported the Code Studio template, an **infra37** code environment with the essential requirements for launching the included Flask server will be available.
+This environment necessitates **python >= 3.6** or higher and incorporates the following packages:

   ```
   Flask>=0.9